aplteam/Tester2/README.md

 You might find the framework flexible enough to suit your own needs when it comes to implementing tests, even independently from the APLTree library.

 Depending on how the Test framework is used it might or might not present a GUI.
-Note that the GUI is a Windows-only feature (for the time being) although in all other respects `Tester2` works on all platforms; if you decide to avoid the GUI, messages are printed to the Dyalog session window.
+Note that the GUI is a Windows-only feature (at least for the time being) although in all other respects `Tester2` works on all platforms; if you decide to avoid the GUI, messages are printed to the Dyalog session window.

+The GUI was mainly introduced for `Tester2`'s own sake: `Tester2` is used to test itself, and the messages printed to the session can be very confusing while the GUI is clean even then.

+However, executing a large test suite with the GUI is significantly slower than doing the same without the GUI.

 If the GUI shows that's how it looks like: